-Acetylene for our industry is usually produced by combining calcium carbide and water.
+Acetylene in our industry is usually produced by combining calcium carbide and water.
 The resulting gas is captured and dissolved in liquid acetone to help stabilize it.
 The acetone/acetylene mix is stored, transported and used out of very special cylinders that are unlike any other in our industry.
 Acetylene cylinders are not hollow like most other gas cylinders.
-At manufacture and before use, the hollow cylinder shell is filled (entirely) with a semi rigid, extremely porous filler material having the consistency like that of plaster of Paris.
-Liquid acetone is then added to the filler material and the acetone absorbs slightly pressurized (approximately 250 PSIG) acetylene gas as a means to keep it compressed and stable.
+At manufacture, and before use, the hollow cylinder shell is filled entirely with a semi rigid, extremely porous filler material having the consistency like that of plaster of paris.
+Liquid acetone is then added to the filler material and the acetone absorbs slightly pressurized (approximately 15 bar) acetylene gas as a means to keep it compressed and stable.
+See Figure 6.

-Acetylene under pressure, above 15 PSIG and in its free state, can be extremely unstable, shock sensitive and can self-detonate.
-Its molecules of hydrogen and carbon may disassociate (break apart) producing heat, thus causing a chain reaction that can result in an instant release of energy - an explosion.
+Acetylene under pressure, above 1 bar and in its free state, can be extremely unstable, shock sensitive and can self-detonate.
+Its molecules of hydrogen and carbon may disassociate (break apart) producing heat, causing a chain reaction that can result in an instant release of energy - an explosion.
 These two conditions, being stabilized in acetone and its molecules disbursed evenly throughout the extremely porous filler material, are what allows acetylene to be safely stored in volume, transported and used out of cylinders.

-In the United States using acetylene gas at 15 PSIG (@70°F or more) is considered to be extremely hazardous to health and equipment.
-In a properly constructed cylinder and dissolved in acetone, it is permissible to have acetylene in cylinders up to 250 PSIG @70°F. Acetylene has a relatively low withdrawal rate adding further to its safety limitations.
+Acetylene has a relatively low withdrawal rate adding further to its safety limitations.
 The ability to provide the proper fuel gas volume to the flame during an oxy-fuel process is an absolute necessity for safe operation.
 Too little fuel or too much oxygen for a given amount of fuel can force the flame to retreat into the equipment resulting in possible equipment damage and personal injury.
 It frequently does enough damage to make the equipment unusable in the future.
 During filling, it takes time for the acetone in a cylinder to absorb acetylene gas.
 During use it takes time for the acetone to release it.
 Be aware of acetylene's limited withdrawal rate and how to compute it.
-The actual amount of time can be stated as a fraction of the specific cylinder's rated contents in standard cubic feet per hour (SCFH) when full - Example: "The1/7th rule".
-There are other "Capacity Withdrawal Rules" (1/10th and 1/15th) that may be used for certain rules applications, but the "1/7th rule" is the most universal.
+The actual amount of time can be stated as a fraction of the specific cylinder's rated contents in liters per minute (I/min) when full -Example: "The1/7th rule".
+There are other capacity withdrawal rules (1/10th and 1/15th) that may be used for certain rules applications, but the 1/7th rule is the most universal.
 The 1/7th rule states that the operator can safely use 1/7th of a cylinders full capacity per hour.

-For example, the operator can safely withdraw 30 SCFH of acetylene per hour from a cylinder rated at 210 CF when full, allowing the operator to use a heating tip that requires 30 SCFH or less to operate.
-An operator should never over-withdraw fuel gas cylinders, as it may cause the flames to burn in the wrong direction!
+For example, the operator can safely withdraw 15 l of acetylene per minute from a cylinder rated at 6000 l when full, allowing the operator to use a heating tip that requires 15 l/min or less to operate.
+An operator should never over-withdraw fuel gas cylinders, as it may cause the flames to burn in the wrong direction.